-You may have heard that the recent sci-fi epic DUNE was shot digitally on an Arri Alexa LF, then finally transferred to 35mm film.
-Then scanned back to digital again.
-Why?
+Replay: If you've caught it on streaming services recently, you may have heard that the latest adaptation of Frank Herbert's magnificent Dune was shot digitally on an Arri Alexa LF then transferred to 35mm film before being scanned back to digital again.
+If you also wondered 'why?' read on...

 DP Greig Fraser tested 65mm, IMAX and 35mm film along with the Alexa LF.
 He decided that ‘pure film was too nostalgic for a Sci-Fi movie’ and ‘digital looked too sharp’.
 This process ‘softened the edges of the digital.
 It gave us something that film acquisition couldn’t give us, and it gave us something that digital acquisition couldn’t give us’.
 Laser recorded onto Kodak 5254 stock, they graded carefully to preserve the latitude and detail of the original but added minor imperfections unique to film, including a slight weave, softness and halation.